ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 - Deploying client certificates in Key Vault with Azure Pipeline 1/2
 - Deploying client certificates in Key Vault with Azure Pipeline 2/2

+In this first post, we'll cover the basics of how to validate client certificates in Azure API Management.
+We'll deploy both API Management and API using Bicep.
+We'll also have a look at how to upload CA certificates and client certificates.

+If your interested in how to configure all this from the Azure Portal, have a look at [How to secure APIs using client certificate authentication in API Management].

 ### Prerequisites